 Verifying your email address with Steam improves the security of your Steam Account.
-Once you've verified your email address with Steam, both your Steam Account password and access to your email account are required in order to make any changes to your Steam Account credentials, such as your password, secret question and answer, and contact email address.
+Once you've verified your email address with Steam, both your Steam Account password and access to your email account are required in order to make any changes to your Steam Account credentials, such as your password and contact email address.
 This helps further protect your Steam Account from being stolen by a potential phisher.

 Verifying your email address with Steam is a simple process: